 Its posterior haptics are placed behind the posterior capsule and the anterior haptics are positioned in front of the anterior capsule.
 This prevents the proliferation and migration of lens epithelium cells over the long term and thus prevents PCO.

 The femtosecond laser may make this manually challenging technique an option for surgeons who have not previously implanted BIL lenses.
 The femtosecond laser can safely perform the posterior capsulotomy and keep the anterior hyaloid membrane intact.

 For patients with special needs, there are additional preoperative considerations.
-For instance, patients with Down syndrome have a higher incidence of childhood cataract than the general population.
+For instance, patients with have a higher incidence of childhood cataract than the general population.